k-kc/debates-in-bpt/schedule-updated.md

   - "An Appeal to the Conscience of the Black Race to See Itself"
   - "Declaration of the Rights of the Negro Peoples of the World"
 - Adom Getachew, “Common Spectacle” of the Race: Garveyism’s Visual Politics of Founding" (2021)

 ### Tuesday, Mar 10 - SPRING BREAK NO CLASS

+### Thursday, Mar 12 - SPRING BREAK NO CLASS

+### Tuesday, Mar 17
 - W.E.B.
 Du Bois, “Marxism and the Negro Problem” (1933) & “A Negro Nation Within A Nation” (1935)
 - Harry Haywood, “Chapter 7: The Negro Nation,” from _Negro Liberation_ (1948)
 - Claudia Jones, “An End to the Neglect of the Problems of Negro Women!,” _Political Affairs_ (1949)

-### Thursday, Mar 12 - SPRING BREAK NO CLASS

-### Tuesday, Mar 17

 ### Thursday, Mar 19
-- Anna Julia Cooper, “Womanhood: A Vital Element in the Regeneration and Progress of a Race” in A Voice from the South, (1892)
-- Ida B. Wells-Barnett, “Woman's Mission" (1885), "Our Women” (1887), “The Model Woman” (1888)
-- Booker T. Washington, _Character Building: Being an Address Delivered on Sunday Evenings to the Students of Tuskegee Institute_ (1902)
-  - “Individual Responsibility”
-  - “Substance vs. Shadow”
-- W. E. B. Du Bois, _Souls_(1903)
-  - ["Of Mr. Booker T. Washington"]
+- Thurgood Marshall, “The Legal Attack to Secure Civil Rights” (Speech at the NAACP Wartime Conference) (1944)*
+- Desmond King and Rogers Smith, “Racial Orders in American Political Development" (2005)

 ### Tuesday, Mar 24 - Debate 4